Optimizing a Chief Architect Plan for Export to the 3D Viewer

 Starting with the Chief Architect X8 18.3 update, you can export 3D Viewer model files to share with clients using the free Chief Architect 3D Viewer mobile app.

 The easiest way to optimize a model for use in the Chief Architect 3D Viewer is to limit its Surface Count.
-You can do this by reducing the number of objects included in the 3D Viewer model file by creating one or more custom layer sets in which unneeded layers are turned off.
+You can do this by reducing the number of objects included in the model prior to exporting, by creating one or more custom layer sets in which unneeded layers are turned off.

 To create custom layer sets

-4. Next to the drop down menu which indicates the currently active layer set for the camera view, click the Copy Set button.
+3. Next to the drop-down which indicates the currently active layer set for the camera view, click the Copy Set button.

 Click on the Copy Set button to create a new layer set

-5. In the New Layer Set dialog, give the layer set a distinctive name, such as "3D Viewer Set" and click OK.
+4. In the New Layer Set dialog, give the layer set a distinctive name, such as "3D Viewer Layer Set" and click OK.

 Specfy a name for the new layer set in the New Layer Set dialog

 Consider setting up several layer sets with varying complexity, in case your client's mobile device is unable to view more detailed models.
-Please see "Using Layer Sets" in the Related Articles section below for more information.
+Please see the "Understanding Layer Sets" resource in the Related Articles section below for more information.

-7. Layers that should be considered for turning off in this custom layer set include all of the Framing layers not related to Decks, all of the Terrain, Road, Plants, Fence and Exterior related layers.
+6. Layers that should be considered for turning off in this custom layer set include all of the framing layers not related to decks, all of the terrain, road, plants, fence and exterior related layers.

 Note: Symbols like cars, chandeliers, 3D plants as well as objects with many curved surfaces often have higher surface counts.
-Either turn off the Millwork, Fixtures, and Furnishings layers, which will turn off the display of all of these objects, or you can create one or more custom layers for specific objects which you can turn off in your custom layer set.
+Either turn off the millwork, fixtures, and furniture layers, which will turn off the display for a majority of these objects, or you can create one or more custom layers for specific objects which you can turn off in your custom layer set.

 Selecting the 3D Viewer Layer Set from the layer set drop-down in the ALDO